tanmaymane18/tensorflow/README.md

 # tensorflow
-Classification Malaria/Not Malaria based on the cell images, using the tensorflow (Keras).
+Classification Malaria/Not Malaria based on the cell images, implementing CNN using the tensorflow (Keras) API.